jakegoode95/Multi-signature-wallet/README.md

 **version 1.0.0**

-Code and creation for Multi-signature-wallet
+Code and creation for Multi-signature-wallet:

 Simple multisignature wallet which allows you to set the amount of addresses who can be approvers and the limit of how many need to approve to release funds for a transfer.